 National Disability Insurance Scheme – Innovation Grant

-The Department of Health is seeking Expressions of Interest (EOI) from community providers within the Northern Territory (NT) for the provision of innovative projects to support the implementation of the National Disability Insurance Scheme (NDIS).
+The Department of Health is seeking Applications from community providers within the Northern Territory (NT) for the provision of innovative projects to support the implementation of the National Disability Insurance Scheme (NDIS).

 This exciting new venture will fund innovative projects that generate new solutions, identify and test new opportunities and lead to a sustainable increase in the level of choice and control for people with disability, especially those living in remote areas of the Territory.
 In addition, the grants will support local providers to deliver culturally safe projects that increase local jobs and Aboriginal economic participation.